Education in Missouri: Elementary and secondary education

-Administration of primary and secondary public schools in the state is conducted by the Missouri Department of Elementary and Secondary Education.
+Administration of primary and secondary public schools in the state is conducted by the Missouri Department of Elementary and Secondary Education (DESE).
 Education is compulsory from ages seven to seventeen in Missouri, commonly but not exclusively divided into three tiers: elementary school, middle school or junior high school, and high school.
 The public schools system includes kindergarten to 12th grade.
 District territories are often complex in structure.
 In some cases, elementary, middle and junior high schools of a single district feed into high schools in another district.
 High school athletics and competitions are governed by the Missouri State High School Activities Association (MSHAA).
 Missouri education also includes a virtual school program called Missouri Course Access and Virtual School Program (MOCAP).

 The Missouri Assessment Program (MAP) is an annual set of mandatory standardized tests taken by students in grades 3 through 8.
 Students also complete exams at the end of completing certain courses, with certain exams required for graduation, including Algebra I (required), Algebra II, American History, Biology (required), English I, English II (required), Geometry, Government (required), and Personal Finance.
 There also is an alternate MAP test designed for students with cognitive disabilities who meet grade level and eligibility criteria, and an assessment of English proficiency for students classified as English Learners.